-We currently operate two primary business segments: (1) Pay-TV and Broadband and (2) Wireless.
+We currently operate two primary business segments: (1) Pay-TV and (2) Wireless.

-Pay-TV and Broadband
+Pay-TV

-We offer Pay-TV services under the DISH brand and the Sling brand.
-We had 13.671 million Pay-TV subscribers in the United States as of December 31, 2016 and are the nation's fourth largest pay-TV provider.
+We are the nation's fourth largest pay-TV provider and offer Pay-TV services under the DISH brand, and the Sling brand.
+We had 13.242 million Pay-TV subscribers in the United States as of December 31, 2017, including 11.030 million DISH TV subscribers and 2.212 million Sling TV subscribers.

 Competition has intensified in recent years as the pay-TV industry has matured.
-To differentiate our DISH branded pay-TV service from our competitors, we introduced the Hopper whole-home DVR during 2012 and have continued to add functionality and simplicity for a more intuitive user experience.
+To differentiate our DISH TV services from our competitors, we introduced the Hopper whole-home DVR during 2012 and have continued to add functionality and simplicity for a more intuitive user experience.
 Our Hopper and Joey® whole-home DVR promotes a suite of integrated features and functionality designed to maximize the convenience and ease of watching TV anytime and anywhere.
 It also has several innovative features that a consumer can use, at his or her option, to watch and record television programming, through their televisions, Internet-connected tablets, smartphones and computers.
 During the first quarter 2016, we made our next generation Hopper, the Hopper 3, available to customers nationwide.
 Among other things, the Hopper 3 features 16 tuners, delivers an enhanced 4K Ultra HD experience, and supports up to seven TVs simultaneously.
-There can be no assurance that these integrated features and functionality will positively affect our results of operations or our gross new Pay-TV subscriber activations.
+There can be no assurance that these integrated features and functionality will positively affect our results of operations or our gross new DISH TV subscriber activations.

 We market our Sling TV services primarily to consumers who do not subscribe to traditional satellite and cable pay-TV services.
-Our Sling TV services require an Internet connection and are available on multiple streaming-capable devices including TVs, tablets, computers, game consoles and smart phones.
+Our Sling TV services require an Internet connection and are available on multiple streaming-capable devices including streaming media devices, TVs, tablets, computers, game consoles and smart phones.
 We offer Sling International, Sling Latino and Sling domestic video programming services.
-In addition to our original Sling domestic service that could only be streamed on one device at a time (single-stream service), in April 2016, we launched a live beta multi-stream Sling domestic service, which includes, among other things, the ability to stream on up to three devices simultaneously.
-In June 2016, our multi-stream Sling domestic service transitioned from its introductory beta period and was re-branded as Sling Blue and our original single-stream Sling domestic service was re-branded as Sling Orange.
-All Sling branded pay-TV subscribers are included in our Pay-TV subscriber count.
+Our domestic Sling TV services have a single-stream service branded Sling Orange and a multi-stream service branded Sling Blue, which includes, among other things, the ability to stream on up to three devices simultaneously.